BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.1/README.md

 **Recommended:** Use GitHub Codespaces for the best experience - it's pre-configured and ready to go!

+> **Note:** When you start your GitHub Codespace, it may take a few moments for all dependencies and tools to finish installing.
+Wait until setup completes before you begin coding.
+### 🖥️ View Your Game in the Browser

+Once setup is complete and you run your game, look for a "Pygame desktop" entry in the **Ports** tab (usually at the bottom or side of your Codespace window).

+1. Click the **Ports** tab.
+2. Find the row labeled **Pygame desktop**.
+3. Click the **Open in Browser** button (usually a globe icon) next to the port.
+4. After you've opened it in the browser, you will see a list of files and directories.
+Click on the file labeled **"vnc.html"**.
+Once that opens, you'll see a big button that says **Connect**—click that button.

 ## 🐢 Turtle Basics

 > 🧭 Want to explore more Turtle commands?
 Check out the official [Turtle documentation](https://docs.python.org/3/library/turtle.html) to see everything you can do — from drawing shapes and handling events to animation tricks!